 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Grumpy Cat is a nickname given to an angry-looking snowshoe cat that rose to fame online after its pictures were posted to Reddit in late September 2012.
-The cat is also known as “Tard” which is short for Tardar (Tartar) Sauce.
+The cats real name is Tardar Sauce.

-Grumpy Cat is owned by Arizona resident Tabatha Bundesen.
+Grumpy Cat was born in Morristown, Arizona on April 2nd, 2012 to her owner Tabatha Bundesen.
 The original photos of Grumpy Cat were posted to the /r/pics subreddit by Bundesen’s brother Bryan on September 23rd, 2012 (shown below).

 The Reddit post was instantly met with photoshopped parodies and image macros from others, reaching the front page with more than 25,300 up votes in the first 24 hours.
 Meanwhile, the Imgur page gained nearly 1,030,000 views in the first 48 hours.
 The same day, three video clips of the cat playing indoors were uploaded to YouTube by Bundesen the same day.

 Some Redditors responded to Catallades’ post with photoshopped derivatives of the original picture (shown below), while others chose to caption the image with various statements from the cat’s point of view (see notable examples).
 Later that same day, BuzzFeed reblogged the images in a post titled “This Cat Is Not Impressed” and by popular demand, Redditor Cataliades submitted a follow-up post titled “Since everyone liked Grumpy Cat here are a few more” on the next day.
 Within 48 hours of the original post, more than 300 posts associated with the keyword “Grumpy Cat” were submitted to Reddit and more than 100 image macros to the Quickmeme entry.